GPeza/RoyalCancunAPI/README.md

 \
 * After starting both projects, we will be reviewing *RoyalCancun* project.
 * The first page you will found will be the home page.
 [DEMO](https://gpezatest.com/RC_Home.gif).
-  * Here you can view the room availavility.
+  * Here you can view the room availability.
-* To be able to place a reservation, you'll need to login or register, therefor you can choos the option on the menu.
+* To be able to place a reservation, you'll need to login or register, therefore you can choose the option on the menu.
-* On the login page, you can choose to login to your account or creating a new one.
+* On the login page, you can choose to login to your account or create a new one.
 [DEMO](https://gpezatest.com/RC_Login.gif)
-* Once loged in you can go to a page on the menu called Reservations.
+* Once logged in you can go to a page on the menu called Reservations.
 * On the Reservations page you can admin your reservations.
 [DEMO](https://gpezatest.com/RC_Reservations.gif)
-  * To crean a reservation:
+  * To create a reservation:
     * Pick the *Place Reservation* button.
     * A modal window will be displayed.
-    * Use the integrated calendars to pick a valid date, the calendar will limitate the ocupied dates and follow the limitations (Limitations explained on Scenario).
+    * Use the integrated calendars to pick a valid date, the calendar will limitate the occupied dates and follow the limitations (Limitations explained on Scenario).
-    * If your order was placed correctly, you'll see a new entry on "My Reservations" table.
+    * If your order was placed correctly, you'll see a new entry on the "My Reservations" table.
   * To change a reservation:
-    * Pick the "Change Reservation" of the desired entry on "My Reservations" table.
+    * Pick the "Change Reservation" of the desired entry on the "My Reservations" table.
     * A modal window will be displayed.
-    * Use the integrated calendars to pick a new valid date, the calendar will limitate the ocupied dates and follow the limitations (Limitations explained on Scenario).
+    * Use the integrated calendars to pick a new valid date, the calendar will limitate the occupied dates and follow the limitations (Limitations explained on Scenario).
     * If your order was placed correctly, you'll see an update on the selected entry on "My Reservations" table.
   * To cancel a reservation:
     * Pick the "Cancel Reservation" of the desired entry on "My Reservations" table.
-    * The reservation will be cancelated.
+    * The reservation will be canceled.
     * You'll see an update on the selected entry on "My Reservations" table.